pingidentity/pingidentity-devops-getting-started/docs/README.md

 | [Docker Builds](docker-builds/README.md)       | DevOps Experts                 |

 ## Commercial Support
-Documents, scripts, docker images are not currently considered stable and are subject to changes without notification.
+THE SOFTWARE PROVIDED HEREUNDER IS PROVIDED ON AN "AS IS" BASIS, WITHOUT ANY WARRANTIES OR REPRESENTATIONS EXPRESS, IMPLIED OR STATUTORY.

-Please contact devops_program@pingidentity.com for details.
+Please contact devops_program@pingidentity.com for details

 ## Copyright
 Copyright © 2019 Ping Identity.
 All rights reserved.